abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 - **Categories**: 'Zakat', 'Sadaqah', 'Fitr', 'Lillah', 'Kaffarah'
 - **Purposes**: 'Education', 'Deen', 'Hospital', 'Loan and Relief Fund', 'To Organization Use'
 - **Anonymous Donations**: Implemented a feature to allow for anonymous donations, linking them to a predefined "Anonymous Donor" profile.
-- **Traceability**: Donations can be linked to specific leads they helped fund via an `allocatedToLeadId`.
+- **Traceability**: Donations can be linked to specific leads they helped fund via an `allocations` array on the donation object.

 ### Leads/Cases Management
 - **Leads Table**: Created a "Leads" table in Firestore to track help cases with the following fields: